Addono/deploying-nextjs-demo/README.md

 If you open up the network tab of your browser's developer tools you might see some interesting things.
 Especially keep an eye on the request duration.

 1. The first request to a page or API endpoint can be significantly slower, due to the serverless function experiencing a cold-start.
 2. All resources requiring server-side computation take at least 150ms.
-Which isn't too surprising, given that the serverless function's are provisioned to an AWS region in the East of the US.
+Which isn't too surprising, given that the serverless functions are provisioned to an AWS region in the East of the US.
 Much of this latency is merely the time it takes from my request to go from Europe to the US and back.
 Deploying to multiple regions is only available on the Enterprice tier.
 3. Static resources, such as the home page, the body of the Client Side Rendered page and the Incremental Static Generation page load very fast (usually under 50ms). 🏎

 Now that we have done a full deployment, we can see where platforms like Vercel shine and where it lacks: